 Is such thing possible…can you really get too much vitamin D-3?

 As a matter of fact, you can.

-And, the only reason this is an issueis because too much vitamin D-3 can cause potential health problems.
+And, the only reason this is an issue is because too much vitamin D-3 can cause potential health concerns.
 Especially for your bones and your heart.

 As Kate Rheaume-Bleue says in her book The Calcium Paradox

 Vitamin D increases the absorption of calcium from the intestines, which is a good thing for bone health.
 Certainly, vitamin D and calcium supplementation together have been shown to increase bone density better than either one alone.
 However, once calcium is absorbed into the blood stream, vitamin D has no power over what happens to it, which is a potentially bad thing for heart health.

 But don’t fear because the truth is you don’t need to worry about “too much D-3” provided you’re getting enough vitamin K-2.

 Whether you’re supplementing with K-2 or are getting it naturally from your diet, this important vitamin works in tandem with D-3 for some serious health boosting effects.
 Which is why I consider it to be one of the most important vitamins on the planet.